Photo © 2013 by Julia Wesely

 When I hit a key on a regular piano, I am not just hearing a note, but also the whole history of this instrument with its repertory from Bach to Boulez that the piano sound transports.
 This fact always makes it difficult for me to compose for piano as it always reminds me of historical music that I love - and also abhor.
 This didn't seem to happen to me when I was playing on the toy piano because its sound has nothing to do with a conventional piano.
 Instead of strings this instrument has metal rods which are hit by hammers, producing sonic qualities that rather remind me of bells or a celesta, Asian gamelan, or even an African kalimba.

-Up to now, I have composed 9 different works for the toy piano: solo pieces, solo works with live-electronics, a concerto with chamber orchestra, a piece for toy piano ensemble and finally a duo for toy piano and harpsichord:
+Until today, I have composed 10 different works for the toy piano: solo pieces, solo works with live-electronics, a concerto with chamber orchestra, a piece for toy piano ensemble and finally a duo for toy piano and harpsichord:

 In 2013, finally, I released the CD whatever shall be with most of my toy piano music, performed by Isabel Ettenauer: